 What is a Psychosomatic Disorder?

-The term psychosomatic disorder is generally used to mean a physical disease that is thought to be reason, or made worse, by mental factors.
-The term is also used when mental factors reason physical sign but where there is no physical disease.
+The term psychosomatic disorder is mostly used to mean “a physical disease that is thought to be reason, or made worse, by mental factors.”
+The term is also used when mental factors reason physical indication but where there is no physical disease.
 For example, chest pain may be reason by stress and no physical disease can be found.

-A number of factors may play a role in psychosomatic disorders, such as behavior traits; genetic or environmental family influences; biological factors; learned behavior and more.
+A number of factors may play a role in psychosomatic disorders, such as personality traits; genetic or environmental family influences; biological factors; learned behavior and more.

-A broad range of physical illness and circumstances may be especially prone to being made worse by mental factors.
-These include skin conditions such as eczema and psoriasis; high blood pressure; heart problems and more.
-Psychosomatic disorders frequently affect the respiratory and gastrointestinal systems as well as the cardiovascular system.
+A broad range of physical diseases and situation may be especially prone to being made worse by mental factors.
+These contain skin situation such as eczema and psoriasis; high blood pressure; heart problems and more.
+Psychosomatic disorders regularly affect the respiratory and gastrointestinal systems as well as the cardiovascular system.

-Psychosomatic disorders can have mild to severe effects on one’s quality of life, from interfering with the normal ability to function to causing physical or mental disability.
+Psychosomatic disorders can have mild to severe effects on one’s excellence of life, from interfering with the normal capability to function to causing physical or mental disability.

 Treatment of Psychosomatic Disorders

 Cognitive Behavior Therapy (CBT) is often the treatment of choice for a psychosomatic disorder.
-This therapy helps patients learn new ways to cope with and solve their problems as they gain a deeper understanding of their condition or circumstances.
+This treatment helps patients learn new ways to cope with and solve their problems as they gain a deeper understanding of their situation or circumstances.
 Patients will also learn to set realistic life goals and identify and change behaviors or thoughts that have negative effects on their lives.